Asayan

 Asayan, originally known as Asakusabashi Young Yōhinten (浅草橋ヤング洋品店) was a talent search variety show that aired on TV Tokyo from 1995 to 2002.
 Some idols that were originally discovered through Asayan auditions produced by Tsunku, formed groups that worked under the umbrella group, later to be named as the Hello!
 Project.

 Morning Musume and Chemistry were formed from idols that made a debut in Asayan, but also solo artists like Ami Suzuki and Yumi Matsuzawa debuted in the show.
+The group dos were formed on the show.